dejmedus/postkit-reading-time/README.md

 #### Design Notes

 - A reading speed of 250 words per minute is used to calculate reading time.
 Calculated as total word count divided by WPM equals reading time in minutes
-- Reading time is returned as is, rather than rounding in case someone want to use it for something other than display (like sorting posts by reading time)
+- Reading time is returned as is, rather than rounding, in case someone wants to use it for something other than display (like sorting posts by reading time)
 - `0 words` and `Less than a minute` will be treated as the "floor".
 This way, unrealistic input (like empty text or negative numbers) can be handled gracefully rather than erroring